ovistoica/pronto/README.md

 ## Installation
 Add a dependency to your `project.clj` file:

-           [com.appsflyer/pronto "3.0.0"]
+           [com.appsflyer/pronto "4.0.0"]

-Note that the library comes with no Java protobuf dependencies of its own and they are expected to be provided by consumers of the library, with a minimal version of `3.15.0`.
+Note that the library comes with no Java protobuf dependencies of its own and they are expected to be provided by consumers of the library, with a minimal version of `4.0.0`.
+This version has been tested with Protobuf version `4.30.2`.

+> ⚠️ **Breaking Change**: Pronto 4.x only supports Protobuf 4.x.
+If you need to use Protobuf 3.x, please use Pronto 3.x.

+> ⚠️ **Important Note on Optional Fields**: Pronto 4.x addresses the issue with the `hasOptionalKeyword` method by providing fallback mechanisms for implementations where this method might not be available.
+When working with optional fields, the library will attempt to use native Protobuf 4.x functionality first and fall back to compatibility methods if needed.

 ## How does it work?